aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

 So in this case all the $n$-gram precisions up to $4$ are $1.0$.
 But the translation is not perfect, so how do we penalize it?

 A brevity penalty is calculated.
 The way it is calculated is outside of the scope of this article.
-See the [Papineni2002] for the equation.
+See the <d-cite key="10.3115/1073083.1073135"></d-cite> for the equation.
 In this case the brevity penalty is $0.47$.
 The brevity penalty is multiplied with the $n$-gram precisions to get a final bleu score of $0.47$.

 ### Bleu score problems